abemscac/pies-doc/docs/react/optimization-functions.md

 :::

-It's important to note that **the function passed to `useMemo()` should not have side effects**, such as mutating variables or sending API requests.
+It's important to note that **the `callback` being passed to `useMemo()` should not have side effects**, such as mutating variables or sending API requests.
 The function should be pure, meaning that it should return the same result for the same set of inputs without impacting any other variables.

 ## `useCallback()`